bitblends/scalametrics/gh-pages/docs/metrics-overview/index.md

 hygiene.

 **Cyclomatic complexity** estimates the number of distinct paths through a function.
-High numbers aren’t “bad” on their own—some problems are inherently branchy—but they do imply more cases to test and more ways for a future edit to miss an edge case.
+High numbers aren’t “bad” on their own—some problems are inherently branchy but they do imply more cases to test and more ways for a future edit to miss an edge case.
 When a function crosses from “busy” to “opaque,” complexity will usually be the first needle to twitch.

 **Nesting depth** speaks to cognitive load.
 Deeply indented code asks the reader to keep more state in their head: which